Top 35+ Uncensored Open-Source AI Models [Updated May 2026]

 Whether this path is right for you depends on your technical needs and budget.
 Developers on a Budget or those hitting Pro plan limits will find significant value in usage-based gateways.
 Local-First Advocates with sufficient hardware can unlock unparalleled privacy, while Power Users can leverage multi-provider setups to use specialized models for specific tasks.

-However, for Engineers needing maximum reliability, the official Anthropic models remain the most tested and lucky in terms of adhering to complex system prompts.
+However, for Engineers needing maximum reliability, the official Anthropic models remain the most tested and reliable in terms of adhering to complex system prompts.
 New Users should also likely stick to the defaults, as the learning curve of agentic coding is steep enough without the added complexity of proxy troubleshooting.

-Yes.
+export GCLOUD_PROJECT="my-ai-app"Yes.
 By overriding the ANTHROPIC_BASE_URL, you can route requests to any model provider that supports the Anthropic Messages API format.

 Yes, though not natively.
 You can use tools like Ollama or LM Studio to host a local server and then point Claude Code to that local address using environment variables.